lululxvi/deepxde/docs/user/installation.rst

 * Use the ``DDEBACKEND`` environment variable:

-   - You can use ``DDEBACKEND=[BACKEND] python pde.py ...`` to specify the backend
+   - You can use ``DDEBACKEND=BACKEND python pde.py ...`` to specify the backend
-   - Or ``export DDEBACKEND=[BACKEND]`` to set the global environment variable
+   - Or ``export DDEBACKEND=BACKEND`` to set the global environment variable

 * Modify the ``config.json`` file under "~/.deepxde":

-   - You can use ``python -m deepxde.backend.set_default_backend [BACKEND]`` to set the default backend
+   - You can use ``python -m deepxde.backend.set_default_backend BACKEND`` to set the default backend

-Currently BACKEND can be chosen from "tensorflow.compat.v1" (TensorFlow 1.x backend), "tensorflow" (TensorFlow 2.x backend), and "pytorch" (PyTorch).
+Currently ``BACKEND`` can be chosen from "tensorflow.compat.v1" (TensorFlow 1.x backend), "tensorflow" (TensorFlow 2.x backend), and "pytorch" (PyTorch).
 The default backend is TensorFlow 1.x.

+We note that

-Different backends support slightly different features, and switch to another backend if DeepXDE raised a backend-related error.
-Some features can be implemented easily, we welcome your contributions.
-Different backends also have different computational speed, and switch to another backend if the speed is an issue in your case.
+- Different backends support slightly different features, and switch to another backend if DeepXDE raised a backend-related error.
+Currently, the number of features supported is: TensorFlow 1.x > TensorFlow 2.x > PyTorch.
+Some features can be implemented easily (basically translating from one framework to another), and we welcome your contributions.
+- Different backends also have different computational speed, and switch to another backend if the speed is an issue in your case.

 TensorFlow 1.x backend
 ``````````````````````

 Export ``DDEBACKEND`` as ``tensorflow.compat.v1`` to specify TensorFlow 1.x backend.
 The required TensorFlow version is 2.2.0 or later.
-TensorFlow 1.x backend uses `tensorflow.compat.v1 APIs <https://www.tensorflow.org/api_docs/python/tf/compat/v1>`_ in TensorFlow 2.x and disables the eager execution.
+Essentially, TensorFlow 1.x backend uses the API `tensorflow.compat.v1 <https://www.tensorflow.org/api_docs/python/tf/compat/v1>`_ in TensorFlow 2.x and disables the eager execution:

 .. code:: python